gonner22/AIPG-GenHub/README.md

 ```bash
 python3 worker_texgen.py
 ```
+After both containers are up and running, Aphrodite-engine will begin downloading additional models, which total around 10 GB in size.
+Please allow a few extra minutes for this process to finish.
+Once completed, you will observe both containers starting to communicate with each other.

 **Note:** To interact with the Docker container, you can follow these steps:
 - To list your running containers, use the command `docker ps -a`